 Collaborative Materials

-Welcome to the Pediatric Disaster Preparedness Quality Collaborative (PDPQC)!
-The mission of the collaborative is to enhance the ability of all hospitals to receive and treat children in response to a disaster regardless of location, patient volume, inpatient capabilities or pediatric expertise.
+The mission of the collaborative was to enhance the ability of all hospitals to receive and treat children in response to a disaster regardless of location, patient volume, inpatient capabilities or pediatric expertise.

-You can expect to enhance your hospital’s overall level of pediatric disaster preparedness through access to national subject matter experts who will provide expertise and best practices for caring for children during a disaster.
-You will also build important relationships with partners in your region.
+Hospital from across the nation worked to enhance their overall level of pediatric disaster preparedness through access to national subject matter experts who provided expertise and best practices for caring for children during a disaster.

-The collaborative will take an all-hazards approach to disaster preparedness beginning with the Environmental Scan.
-The aim of this Environmental Scan is to provide an understanding of your baseline level of pediatric readiness as well as inform us, the collaborative organizers, of the ongoing disaster preparedness and response activities at each hospital so that we can integrate collaborative activities with ongoing disaster efforts within each hospital.
-We will then progress through a series of 8, 2-week modules from July to October 2020.
-These modules are broadly divided into three focus areas: internal coordination, regional coalition building and patient tracking/reunification.
-Each focus area will be introduced during a Learning Session (conducted via teleconference) led by a national pediatric disaster preparedness expert.
-More details on the structure of these modules are included later in this document.
+The collaborative took an all-hazards approach to disaster preparedness beginning with the Environmental Scan.
+The aim of this Environmental Scan was to provide an understanding of the hospital's baseline level of pediatric readiness as well as inform the collaborative organizers of the ongoing disaster preparedness and response activities at each hospital.
+Participants then progressed through a series of 8, 2-week modules from July to October 2020.
+These modules were broadly divided into three focus areas: internal coordination, regional coalition building and patient tracking/reunification.
+Each focus area was introduced during a Learning Session (conducted via teleconference) led by a national pediatric disaster preparedness expert.

 Aim Statement